Palpatine0/Walkthroughs/Gen AI/Greedy Tech/LLM Dev/5 Document Partition and Similarity Analysis.md

 entirely
 Here’s the reason:

-1. LLM may sometime failed to do the searching work.
+1. LLM may sometime fail to do the searching work.
 For some fields like medical or financial, this is very fatal
 2. LLM may comprehend the context incorrect
 3. Some inquiries may too complex so LLM can’t solve it correctly

-### Trunks partition
+### Trunks partitioning

 1. **Divide by sentence**